quercia-dev/birdclef2025/README.md

 We also tested soft labeling by adjusting the label confidence to m=0.8.
 Interestingly, this slightly decreased performance, dropping the evaluation accuracy to 0.451.
 This indicates that, at least in our setup, soft labeling may hurt performance—potentially because it introduces uncertainty or emphasizes less confident predictions, which could confuse the model.

 To reduce noise in the dataset, we applied a filtering step using Light Yamnet, which resulted in a noticeable drop in accuracy compared to using the full dataset.
-This suggests that while filtering may reduce noise, it can also remove useful diversity that helps the model generalize better.
+Filtering may reduce noise, but at the cost of valuable signal diversity that helps the model generalize better.

 When we combined filtering with soft labeling, performance degraded even further.
 This aligns with the idea that soft supervision might not be effective when the dataset is already sparse or contains weak signals—adding uncertainty in such cases can be more harmful than helpful.